 SPOT 6 is part of ESA's Third Party Missions Programme, in which ESA has an agreement with Airbus Defence and Space to distribute data products from the mission.

 SPOT 6, like all the SPOT missions, is aimed at supplying high-resolution, wide-area optical imagery.
 This was designed to improve the knowledge and management of Earth's resources, detecting and forecasting phenomena involving climatology and oceanography, and monitoring human activities and natural phenomena.

 New Astrosat Optical Modular Instrument (NAOMI)

-Two identical NAOMI instruments on board SPOT 6 provide data up to 1.5 m spatial resolution Panchromatic and Multispectral.
-They are able to operate both in two modes, either simultaniously or individually.
-In simultanious mode the swath is 120 km2 and individual mode the swath is 60 km2.
+Two identical NAOMI instruments on board SPOT 6 provide data up to 1.5 m spatial resolution panchromatic and multispectral.
+They are able to operate both in two modes, either simultaneously or individually.
+In simultaneous mode the swath is 120 km2 and individual mode the swath is 60 km2.

 SPOT 6 Data

 ESA is offering access to the full SPOT 6 archive for scientific research and application development.
 Access is only available to submitted proposals that are accepted.

 As many as possible of the high-quality and innovative proposals submitted will be supported within the quota limit available, therefore, only a limited amount of products can be made available to each project.